Data Science and Big Data

 Data processing and analytics

 Data processing and analytics include building and training machine learning models, manipulating data with technology, extracting information from data as well as building data tools, applications, and services.
-It may consist of the following major steps (Big Data Science & Analytics, 2016):
+It may consist of the following major steps:

 - Framing the problem